 Strawberry lemonade and cherry limeade in canning jars for all.
 The regular plastic lids for the jars (or wide-mouth lids) are so very handy!
 These cuties were seeing how long they could keep their hands in the ice.
 The recipe for both of these delicious drinks will be coming very soon for it is almost summer and these recipes will be necessary.

 And hobby farm for the kids.

-Talky talk for the grown-ups.
+Talky talk for the grown-ups all around the house.

 A very red plate day for dotter.